bradfrost/atomic-design/chapter-1.md

 ### Code style guides
 It’s essential for teams to write legible, scalable, maintainable code.
 But without a way to promote and enforce code consistency, it’s easy for things to fall apart and leave every developer to fend for themselves.

-{% include figure.html src="../images/content/styleguide-github.png" caption="Github’s code style guide provides best practices for writing HTML, CSS, JavaScript, and Ruby within their organization." %}
+{% include figure.html src="../images/content/styleguide-github.png" caption="GitHub’s code style guide provides best practices for writing HTML, CSS, JavaScript, and Ruby within their organization." %}

 Code style guides provide conventions, patterns, and examples for how teams should approach their code.
 These guidelines and guardrails help rein in the madness so that teams can focus on producing great work together rather than refactoring a bunch of sloppy, inconsistent code.